Databricks Genie One ships SQL-grounded agentic AI

 Key insights

-- Databricks internal benchmarks show Genie answering 84.5% of first-attempt questions correctly versus 52.4% for the strongest general-purpose coding agent tested.
+- Databricks benchmarks Genie One at 84.5% first-attempt accuracy on enterprise data questions versus 52.4% for the strongest competing coding agent, with 2x faster response times.

 Why this matters